• Level 2

 Cerebral Palsy Awareness Training

-Cerebral palsy is one of the most common disabilities in children in the UK.
-About 1 in 400 children have cerebral palsy.
-But many people don’t know much about it.
-Raising awareness about cerebral palsy is important to help people understand and support those living with it.
-This Cerebral Palsy Training provides comprehensive understanding of Cerebral Palsy, its types, causes, consequences, and communication challenges.
+Raising awareness about cerebral palsy is important to help others understand and support those who live with it.
+This Cerebral Palsy Training provides a full understanding of cerebral palsy, its different types, causes, effects, and challenges with communication.

 • Course Duration: 2- 3 hours